nabad600/Orale/README.md

 # Oracle Connection

    ```
-1. Grab a pint of :coffee: and wait until the database setup including dump import is done.
+Wait until the database setup including dump import is done.

 The password for all Oracle system accounts (`SYSTEM`, `SYS`, `PDBADMIN`) is `oracle`